Jerome, Arizona: 20th century

-Jerome, which was legally separate from United Verde and supported many independent businesses, did not meet the definition of a company town even though it depended for decades largely on a single company.
+Jerome, which was legally separate from United Verde and supported many independent businesses, did not meet the definition of a company town, though it depended for decades largely on a single company.
 In 1914, a separate company, the United Verde Extension Mining Company (UVX), led by James S. Douglas, Jr. (nicknamed Rawhide Jimmy), discovered a second ore body near Jerome that produced a bonanza.
-The UVX Mine, also known as the Little Daisy Mine, became spectacularly profitable: during 1916 alone, it produced $10 million worth of copper, silver and gold, of which $7.4 million was profit.
+The UVX Mine, also known as the Little Daisy Mine, became spectacularly profitable; during 1916 alone, it produced $10 million worth of copper, silver, and gold, of which $7.4 million were profit.
 This mine eventually produced more than $125 million worth of ore and paid more than $50 million in dividends.
-Total production amounted to four million tons, much less than the United Verde total but from uncommonly rich ore averaging more than 10 percent copper and in places rising to 45 percent.
+Total production amounted to four million tons, much less than the United Verde total, but from uncommonly rich ore averaging more than 10% copper and in places rising to 45%.